Fatmir Doga

-Fatmir Doga (born 1967 in Albania), began acting at the early age of five and played in more than seventy theater and television performances.
-He attended the University of Arts of Albania in Tirana (1987–1991).
-After completing Academy of Fine Arts he worked in Albania and Italy.
-Fatmir moved to Canada in 1998 where he continued his career as an actor and director.
+Fatmir Doga (born 1967 in Albania) began acting at age five and has appeared in more than seventy theater and television productions.
+He attended the University of Arts of Albania in Tirana from 1987 to 1991.
+After completing his studies at the Academy of Fine Arts, he worked in Albania and Italy.
+Fatmir moved to Canada in 1998, where he continued his career as an actor and director.

-Successively in 2008 he started working in Los Angeles where he produced and directed several feature films.
+In 2008 he began working in Los Angeles, where he produced and directed several feature films.